-Health system component Element Question Key national strategic choices and actions are being made by MOH to establish the needed competencies for the intervention Piloting for the competency related to the intervention.
-External agencies assume the majority of the responsibility for competency.
-MOH beginning to routinely manage competency for the intervention before full integration into national and subnational systems.
-MOH has fully integrated competency for the intervention into national and subnational systems.
-Score Selected / Reason for selection 1 Score = I Score = 2 Score = 3 Score = 4 Policy Has the MOH implemented the necessary policy elements and practice guidelines to support the intervention?
+Health system component Element Question Question Residue to the competencies for the intervention Key national strategic choices and actions are being made by MOH to establish the needed competencies for the intervention Score = I MOH beginning to routinely manage competency for the intervention before full integration into national and subnational systems.
+Score = 3 MOH has fully integrated competency for the intervention into national and subnational systems.
+Score Selected / Reason for selection Policy Has the MOH implemented the necessary policy elements and practice guidelines to support the intervention?
 Policies and guidelines that include the intervention are under discussion.
 Policies and guidelines have been developed, and are being tested or being implemented mainly with support of outside agencies.
 Policy changes have been adopted; guidelines are being finalized; training is rolling out on new guidelines.
-A majority or all of the relevant managers and providers are trained on national policy and guidelines that include the intervention. e Planning Has the MOH included the intervention in national and sub- national plans?
+A majority or all of the relevant managers and providers are trained on national policy and guidelines that include the intervention.
+93 Planning Has the MOH included the intervention in national and subnational plans?
 Discussions have occurred about piloting the intervention.
 Pilot activity is included in subnational health plan.
 Intervention is included in subnational health plan where being implemented OR it is in national health plan, but only for part of the country.
 Intervention is included in national health planning processes.
 Governance Coordination Is the intervention included as a regular topic of discussion with appropriate national and subnational coordination bodies?
 Intervention has been discussed at least once in coordination meeting(s) between MOH and donors/technical agencies Pilot activity is occurring in collaboration with national stakeholders and discussed in coordination meetings.
 Intervention is included on agenda of key coordination bodies.
 Intervention is fully integrated in national and subnational coordination bodies.
 Leadership Are there ongoing leadership efforts for the intervention (at first by champions, and later by an institutionalized group in the MOH)?
 There is at least one champion/focal person for the intervention in the MOH.
 Discussions are preliminary Advocacy for skills building, quality improvement, and continued program expansion; advocating for integration into existing health programs; Interventions in partners' agenda.
 Advocacy for additional funds to support national intervention.
 The MOH has assigned personnel to support the management/governance within the appropriate section of the MOH which takes responsibility for its implementation.